replicatedhq/docs/docs/kb/supporting-your-customers/dm-set-cookie-failed.md

 Error response from daemon: driver "devicemapper" failed to remove root filesystem for 3d101377c1f7124c941329953db8287c052679b7ec77bd65bb14cc8018e0d212: failed to remove device 285b6331bf7fc15d068a93e30f3cc0a9cb0c42d1755fbdd64b1f26f015e5f530: devicemapper: Can not set cookie: dm_task_set_cookie failed
 ```

-This has been identified as a regression in devicemapper and will be fixed in future versions of Docker.
+This has been identified as a regression in devicemapper and Docker 17.06.0CE and will be fixed in future versions of Docker.
 In the meantime, there are two ways to fix this issue.

-# Restart the Docker Daemon
+## Restart the Docker Daemon

 Restarting the Docker daemon periodically will free up leaked semaphores, allowing containers to be properly created.

-# Increase Semaphore Limits
+## Increase Semaphore Limits

 For a more permenant solution, increase the number of semaphores in sysctl settings.
 There is no specific maximum to the number of semaphores and semaphore sets that should be pre-allocated on systems, but is dependent on CPU and available RAM.
 To see the current settings, run: